xiao-mantou/GamingTweaks/README.md

 * CPU/PCI-E Clock Drive, CPU/MCH Clock Skew: keep them to the lowest possible (lower is better)!

+### Sound

+* Old Realtek drivers (up to Win 10 RS 2) are packaged in 200+ MB files, this has changed and improved since RS 3.
+This means the Universal Audio Drivers (UAD) are now coming in smaller packages 20-40 MB max.
+Depending on which effects your OEM supports you can install additional things like ASIO support, DSP, Creative or Windows Effects.
+However, normal non-OEM packages (the ones which are offered by Windows Update or Update Catalouge) usually exclude them (for no reason).
+So you can 'tweak' your latency via Asio and 'pimp' your Effects by installing additional I upload them separately under `Realtek ASIO, effects etc` so you can drop them in to the installation folder or right click on the .inf and 'Install' it in order to unlock it.

 ### Devices

 * Disable integrated audio device if you use an add-on soundcard, only Audio Pro's might need several soundcards for different out-/input devices.